Analysis | The government finally connects the line from Trump’s campaign to Russian intelligence

 At another point, the report brushes up against the second question.

 “The Committee obtained some information suggesting Kilimnik may have been connected to the GRU’s hack and leak operation targeting the 2016 U.S. election,” it read.
-The GRU is the intelligence arm of the Russian military and has been identified as the group that stole the information from the Democratic National Committee and Clinton’s campaign chairman that was later released by WikiLeaks.
-The implication, then, is that there was not only a connection between Kilimnik and Russia broadly, but specifically to the team directly involved in the interference effort.
+The GRU is the intelligence arm of the Russian military and has been identified as the group that stole the information from the Democratic National Committee and Hillary Clinton’s campaign chairman that was later released by WikiLeaks.
+The implication, then, is that there was not only a connection between Kilimnik and Russia broadly but specifically to the team directly involved in the interference effort.

 On Thursday, the Treasury Department unveiled new sanctions against the Russian government linked to its apparent hack of U.S. government networks.
 But the news release also included a statement clearly answering our second question above.